-We are currently in the process of appointing an independent evaluation team to formally measure the impact of the work.
+Ecorys UK are independently evaluating Homes for Health to formally measure the impact of the work.
 This will involve training and working with local community researchers.

 Improved housing standards will go a long way towards improving the health and wellbeing of tenants who have carried the burden of the current housing and cost of living crises and face unequal and unsafe housing conditions."